KennedyChibesa/Portforlio-cli-kennedy/README.md

 Steps to Run the App (Using Visual Studio Code)

-Open the folder containing your Program.cs file in VS Code.
+1.Open the folder containing your Program.cs file in VS Code.

-Open a terminal inside VS Code.
+2.Open a terminal inside VS Code.

-Make sure your project is a .NET console project.
+3.Make sure your project is a .NET console project.

-Run the app: dotnet run
+4.Run the app: dotnet run

 The console will show your menu:
 <p><img width="360" height="207" alt="Screenshot 2025-11-17 105047" src="https://github.com/user-attachments/assets/aa39cd2b-4bc4-4e5a-93a6-1f6140063af6" /></p>